 For the “Xenogenesis” trilogy (now published as the “Lillith’s Brood” books), a postapocalyptic tale of human-alien genetic blending, Butler dived headlong into human anatomy and molecular biology.
 She even visited the Amazon and has a picture from Machu Picchu to prove it (it’s in the archive).

-, her vision was "remarkably consistent with modern molecular biology, even predicting developments that have occurred since the novels were written."
+As one biologist noted, her vision was “remarkably consistent with modern molecular biology, even predicting developments that have occurred since the novels were written.”

 Aside from mastering the science of her subject matter, Butler built worlds that included people often left out of history and popular culture.